danielwellman/hexagonal_kata_java/NOTES.md

     I am leaning towards having it on the Person, though that makes me think I might have a value object that I'd want to mock in my BirthdayService test.
 That is, I'll probably want to make sure that the service asks something for the effective date, and then looks up the list of people in the registry.
 I'll consider this...
+  * Thinking more about this, I realized that it probably doesn't make sense on a Person.
+Why?
+    * The BirthdayService knows nothing about People - only dates (passed in as a parameter), the registry and the notifier.
+    * The Person is consulted in the InMemoryPersonRegistry; each Person is filtered against the given birthday.
+      However, for another adapter implementation like a database, you might not have any Person instances loaded.
+      I'm wondering if we created some form of Criteria object and passed that in (and it knew how to filter for each appropriate adapter) what that might look like.
 * Birthday and Date domain notes -- For checking birthday, we only want to know if the given date's month and day are the same as the person's birthday.
 There may be a case for a new type here - a MonthAndDay.